 The Democratic Republic of Congo is a complex, challenging country.
-More than 10 years of war has left a legacy of poverty, poor governance, displacement, violence and corruption.
+Decades of armed conflict have left a legacy of poverty, poor governance, displacement, violence and corruption.

-But while media reports focus on shocking levels of human cruelty, visitors to the DRC are often struck by the warmth of its people, their resilience and their determination to build a better future.
+But while media reports focus on shocking levels of human cruelty, visitors to Africa’s second largest country are often struck by the warmth of its people, their resilience and their determination to build a better future.
 We see this in our work with communities every day and it is this that inspires our programme.